 Are RRSP Contributions Right For Me?

 - Maximize your TFSA before you start making RRSP contributions.
-In the mean time, your RRSP contribution room will continue to grow.
+In the meantime, your RRSP contribution room will continue to grow.

-These are just few of many scenarios that may present themselves.
+These are just a few of many scenarios that may present themselves.
 For a customized approach that works best for you, consider talking to a financial advisor.